 Los Cerritos

 As you know, I’m a sucker for visiting filming locations.
-Established in 1906, this beautiful classic American neighborhood has been the backdrop for a handful of movies, including the legendary Ferris Bueller’s Day Off, American Pie and Not Another Teen Movie.
+Established in 1906, this beautiful quintessential American neighborhood has been the backdrop of a handful of iconic movies like Ferris Bueller’s Day Off, American Pie and Not Another Teen Movie.

-Driving and seeing the stunning colonial houses and the perfectly trimmed front yards along with the greenery will make you feel like you’re in a 90’s/ early 2000’s movie.
+Driving and seeing the stunning colonial houses and the perfectly trimmed front yards will make you feel like you’re in a 90’s/ early 2000’s movie.

 Hilltop Park

-Located atop a hill, Hilltop park provides unique panoramic 360-degree views of Long Beach, the Queen Mary and San Pedro on one side, and the DTLA skyline with the ever-present San Gabriel mountains on the other side.
-On a clear day, you can even see the Hollywood Sign.
-Additionally, you will find telescopes and nice benches there and if you’re in the mood for a hill workout, you can park at the bottom and use the trail.
-This is definitely a must-visit place if it’s your first time in Long Beach.
+Located atop a hill, Hilltop Park provides unbeatable panoramic 360-degree views of Long Beach, the Queen Mary and San Pedro on one side, and the DTLA skyline with the ever-present San Gabriel mountains on the other side.
+On a clear day, you can even see the Hollywood Sign!
+Additionally, you will find telescopes and nice benches, and if you’re in the mood for a workout, you can park at the bottom and use the trail to go all the way up.
+Hilltop Park is definitely a must-visit if it’s your first time in Long Beach.

-Also if you come here, make sure the forecast is cloud-free and warm to fully enjoy it.
-In addition, because of its altitude, the winds can be pretty strong.
-There are also statues and plaques for further information regarding the history of Long Beach.
+Additionally, make sure the forecast is cloud-free to fully take in the views.
+Due to its altitude, the winds can be pretty strong.
+There are also statues and plaques throughout the park displaying information about the history of Long Beach.

 Grab a blanket, a good book, lie down on the floor and spend a relaxed afternoon!
 Don’t be surprised if you see a lot of couples here as it’s a very popular date spot.